symbiosis-cloud/symbiosis-docs/docs/reference/nodes.md

 ## Node types

-Symbiosis offers three different node types, all running on modern AMD processors.
-As the cores are shared the nodes can be scheduled to run more efficiently which leads to much lower prices at comparable performance for the average use case.
+All nodes run on modern AMD processors.
+As the cores are shared the nodes can be scheduled to run more efficiently which allows us to offer much lower prices at comparable performance for the average use case.

+## Networking

+Nodes are configured with one NAT interface for internet traffic, and one VXLAN interface for inter-node traffic.
+Only egress traffic over the NAT interface will count towards your nodes monthly traffic allotment.
+We currently don't offer any support for fixed outbound addresses or per-node publicly routable IP addresses.

+## Security

+We use a [zero trust security model](https://en.wikipedia.org/wiki/Zero_trust_security_model).
+All nodes communicate with api-servers over mutual TLS with Symbiosis handling the distribution, signing and renewal of node and control plane certificates.

+Node images are automatically encrypted on rest using LUKS.

 ### General Purpose